-- 1. The cooling system operates under pressure which is controlled by the radiator cap.
+- 1. The cooling system operates under pressure which is controlled by the expansion tank cap.
 It is dangerous to remove the cap while the system is hot.
-Always turn the cap slowly to the first stop and allow the pressure to escape before removing the cap entirely. - 2.
+Always turn the cap slowly to the first stop and allow the pressure to escape before removing the cap entirely.
+Never remove the cap from the top of the radiator unless the expansion tank pressure cap has first been removed. - 2.
 Do not smoke while refuelling the tractor.
 Keep any type of open flame away. - 3.
 Keep the tractor and equipment, particularly brakes and steering, maintained in a reliable and satisfactory condition to ensure your safety and comply with legal requirements. - 4.
 To prevent fire or explosion, keep open flames away from battery or cold weather starting aids.
 To prevent sparks which could cause explosion, use jumper cables according to instructions. - 5.
 Do not attempt to service the air conditioning system.
 It is possible to be severely frost bitten or injured by escaping refrigerant.
 Special equipment and instruments are required to service the air conditioning system.
 See your authorised dealer for service. - 6.
 Stop the engine before performing any service on the tractor. - 7.
 Hydraulic fluid and fuel oil in the injection system operate under high pressure.
 Escaping hydraulic fluid or fuel oil under pressure can penetrate the skin causing serious injury.
 Unqualified persons should not remove or attempt to adjust a pump, injector, nozzle or any other part of the fuel injection or hydraulic systems.
 Failure to follow these instructions can result in serious injury.